-- i) the adjustment of the financial instruments subject to the option rights attributed to the receivers; - ii) the adjustment of the conditions for the maturity of option in order to keep into account not only the value of Autogrill's ordinary shares, to be determined pursuant to the Stock Option Plan regulations, when the vesting period has expired, but also the value, to be determined in a similar manner, of WDF ordinary shares; - iii) the price for the exercise of the options, which must be allocated according to a proportionality criterion based on the average value of the official stock exchange price of both the Autogrill's security and the WDF security in the first thirty days after the date of the first listing of WDF (1 October 2013), being said values then resulting equal to Euro 4.17 for Autogrill's shares and Euro 5.17 for WDF shares; - iv) the deferment of the exercise period of the options matured to 30 April 2018.
+- i) the adjustment of the financial instruments subject to the option rights attributed to the receivers; - ii) the adjustment of the conditions for the maturity of option in order to keep into account not only the value of Autogrill's ordinary shares, to be determined pursuant to the Stock Option Plan regulations, when the vesting period has expired, but also the value, to be determined in a similar manner, of WDF ordinary shares; - iii) the price for the exercise of the options to be allocated according to a proportionality criterion based on the average value of the official stock exchange price of both the Autogrill's security and the WDF security in the first thirty days after the date of the first listing of WDF (1 October 2013), being said values then resulting equal to Euro 4.17 for Autogrill's shares and Euro 5.17 for WDF shares: - iv) the deferment until 30 April 2018 of the exercise period of the options matured.

-As regards the first profile, in order to neutralize the effects of the Demerger on the incentive mechanisms, all the beneficiaries of the Stock Option Plan were attributed, based on the Assignment Ratio, a right, also exercisable separately, to underwrite for each option matured not only an Autogrill ordinary share, but also a WDF ordinary share.
+As regards the first profile, in order to neutralize the effects of the Demerger on the incentive mechanisms, all the beneficiaries of the Stock Option Plan were attributed, based on the assignment ratio envisaged in the Demerger project, a right, also exercisable separately, to underwrite not only an Autogrill ordinary share, but also a WDF ordinary share for each option matured.